MCIF: Multimodal Crosslingual Instruction-Following Benchmark from Scientific Talks: Introduction

 \section{Introduction}

-In recent years, large language models (LLMs) have achieved remarkable progress across a wide range of tasks \citep{NEURIPS2020_1457c0d6,grattafiori2024llama3herdmodels}, leading to a growing interest on extending their capabilities beyond text to embrace multiple modalities such as speech \citep{rubenstein2023audiopalm,chu2023qwen} and vision \citep{alayrac2022flamingo,achiam2023gpt,huang2023language}.
-This shift has given rise to multimodal LLMs (MLLMs), which aim to unify language, audio, and visual understanding within a single framework \citep{liang2024survey}.
-Initially tailored for specific tasks \citep{10.5555/3618408.3619222,tang2023salmonn}, MLLMs are now evolving towards more flexible and generalized usage, where they are expected to follow natural language instructions and perform diverse, complex tasks \citep{hendrycks2020measuring}.
-This paradigm, widely known as \textit{instruction following}, requires models to interpret a user instruction with the provided context and generate an appropriate response across one or more modalities \citep{ouyang2022training,su2023pandagpt,caffagni-etal-2024-revolution}.
+In recent years, large language models (LLMs) have achieved remarkable progress across a wide range of tasks \citep{NEURIPS2020_1457c0d6,grattafiori2024llama3herdmodels}, leading to a growing interest in extending their capabilities beyond text to embrace multiple modalities such as speech \citep{rubenstein2023audiopalm,chu2023qwen,gaido-etal-2024-speech} and vision \citep{alayrac2022flamingo,achiam2023gpt,huang2023language}.
+Early efforts typically extended LLMs with a single additional modality and for task-specific applications \citep{10.5555/3618408.3619222,tang2023salmonn}.
+Building on these foundations, multimodal LLMs (MLLMs) have emerged to unify language, audio, and visual understanding within a single framework \citep{liang2024survey} and are now rapidly evolving toward more flexible and generalized usage, where they are expected to follow natural language instructions and perform diverse, complex tasks \citep{hendrycks2020measuring}.
+This paradigm, widely known as \textit{instruction following} (IF), requires models to interpret a user instruction within the provided context and generate an appropriate response across one or more input modalities \citep{su2023pandagpt,caffagni-etal-2024-revolution}.